 History of JCM

 The Jubilate program began with a few students learning to match pitch on Saturdays.
-The program has expanded to include classes in: Music Theory, The Jubilate Violin Orchestra, Advanced String Orchestra, The Jubilate Chorus, Violin, Voice, Viola, Cello, Piano, and Summer Performing Arts Workshop, bringing students together to learn collaboration through performance.
+The program has expanded to include classes such as Music Theory, Jubilate Violin Orchestra, Beginning String Ensemble, Advanced String Ensemble, Jubilate Chorus, private lessons for violin, viola, cello, piano, and voice, and a Summer Performing Arts Workshop, bringing students together to learn collaboration through performance.

 Jubilate Conservatory of Music classes are traditional.
 Recitals are small and intimate with a focus on communication.
 Jubilate teaches the fundamentals of music theory and reading music as well as performance techniques.
 The intention of Jubilate Conservatory of Music is to enrich the lives of children and young adults, strengthening their hearts and minds through music and thereby support musicians in our community.